 We meet on the second and fourth Tuesday of the month.

-Zoom information for the session will be sent to the group list early in the week.
-If you would like to attend this session and are not subscribed to the email list, please send a request to join to: email@example.com.
-We welcome new attendees at any time, and you don’t have to be white to attend!
+If you would like to attend this session and are not subscribed to the email list, please email firstname.lastname@example.org and we will get it to you before the session.
+We welcome new attendees at any time!

 All people of whatever race or background are welcome to attend any or all sessions.
 We call the group “White Folks . . . ” because we recognize that the work of dismantling white supremacy is for white people to do.
 It’s also important to have anti-racism learning spaces for white folks, where they can grapple with new ideas about racism and speak candidly about their fears and misconceptions.
 It can be painful for people of color to witness these conversations, so we have created this space apart from the main body of the congregation.